janewalls/MolSearch/README.md

 3. Bio-availablility
 4. Setting your own parameters

-See the paper relating to the software [here](https://github.com/janewalls/MolSearch/tree/main/LabReport.pdf)
+See the paper for the program [here](https://github.com/janewalls/MolSearch/tree/main/LabReport.pdf)

+** **Caveat:** This program was written to complete an assignment for the module "Using Chemical Structure Databases in Drug Discovery", during my Bioinformatics masters at the University of Glasgow.
+For which we had a week to create this program.

+This should therefore **NOT** be used in real clinical research.

 ## Requirements